BLUE HORIZON 1261

 "Already transferred to your panel."

-"Sure, we'll be fine up here, so long as we don't get thrust into the path of another incoming ship!"
+"We'll be fine up here, so long as we don't get thrust into the path of another incoming ship!"

 "I should be back before we've finished our orbit."